joaopedrodcf/blog-react/README.md

 Posts: Its working with pagination, showing all the posts separated by pages Protected routes: if user is authenticated can access /login or /register Create posts: Users loggedin can create posts
+Create posts: Image upload through cloudinary

 ## NEXT Functionalities

-Create post use image upload and save it on firebase!?
 Users can create comments
 When a user creates a post it shows on the post who created the post Like button, a user can like a post only one time per user